 Amounts received from a CSP shall be treated as project funds and must be managed consistent with other rental assistance provided by HUD under the applicable HAP, PRAC, SPRAC or PAC contract.
+CSP funds should be deposited into the project's general operating account (account 1120 on the Balance Sheet) and recorded as Special Claims Revenue (account 5193).
+The project CPA should also include a footnote in the Notes to the Annual Financial Statements that states how much was received and how it was used.
+These amounts must be included in the Schedule of Expenditures of Federal Awards (SEFA) for the year.
+Any deposit of surplus cash in the project residual receipts account or retention of amounts in the project operating account that is done in accordance with Section VI of this notice, must also be clearly denoted.
 As with other project funds, the expenditure of CSP funds must be done in a manner that is consistent with all applicable civil rights laws, including the Fair Housing Act, Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act.
-Receipt of funds through a CSP must be specifically denoted in the project financial statement notes.
-Any deposit of surplus cash in the project residual receipts account or retention of amounts in the project operating account that is done in accordance with Section VI of this notice, must also be clearly denoted.
+See 24 C.F.R. § 5.105(a).